From Paralegal to Lawyer: Rose Turzak's Journey

 Actually, it was a little backwards, down the road, around the corner.
 I happen to be profoundly dyslexic, so when I was in high school, they refused to let me take any college preparatory courses.
 So, they put me in a vocational food services.

-When I graduated high school, I went to a community college.
-I was taking business courses because I figured I better learn how to run a business if I’m going to run my own restaurant someday.
-I was taking a business law class, which was required, and Dr. Elizabeth Boyer, who happened to be a lawyer herself but was also an historical novelist, called me in to her office, and I was thinking, ‘Oh crap!’
+When I graduated from high school, I went to a community college.
+I was taking business courses because I figured I’d better learn how to run a business if I’m going to run my own restaurant someday.
+I was taking a required business law class, and Dr. Elizabeth Boyer, who happened to be a lawyer herself and a historical novelist, called me in to her office.
+I was thinking, ‘Oh crap!’
 Instead, she said I had an obligation to be a lawyer.

-I said I could never be a lawyer because I’m not that smart and she said, ‘Yes, you are, but you need a four-year degree.’
-So, I got a two-year degree from community college in business, graduated magna cum laude.
+I said I could never be a lawyer because I’m not that smart, and she said, ‘Yes, you are, but you need a four-year degree.’
+So, I got a two-year degree in business from a community college and graduated magna cum laude.

 At that point, they helped me find a smaller college, which was Dyke College in Cleveland (now Myers University).
-They had one of the first ABA-approved paralegal programs, which made it convenient because if I ever wanted to go to law school, I had that four years under my belt.
-Because you have to have any four-year degree before you can go to law school or they don’t even look at you.
+They had one of the first ABA-approved paralegal programs, which made it convenient because if I ever wanted to go to law school, I had those four years under my belt.
+Because you have to have a four-year degree before you can go to law school, or they don’t even look at you.

 So, would you say at the beginning, with the encouragement from your professor, that you knew you were going to be a lawyer?